 For the grad who’s never not playing video games

 Although you can’t go wrong with any new gaming system, one teen we spoke to said that “the Nintendo Switch has become the hottest console this season,” and described it as the “*fire emoji*” item of the moment.
-While the Switch has been selling out immediately for months, the Lite — which, unlike the other model, is solely a handheld device — is usually in stock.
+It’s also ideal for both casual and seasoned gamers.
+Emily Heller, recommendations editor at Vulture and gamer said that since purchasing the Lite, she rarely picks up her regular Switch.

 For the grad who has a newfound interest in photography